Skip to content

 Answer: Victoria Woodhull, nominated by the Equal Rights Party in 1872.
 She ran against Ulysses S. Grant and Horace Greeley.

-Why it stumps people: Hillary Clinton (2016) and Shirley Chisholm (1972) are the common guesses.
+The names that surface are Hillary Clinton (2016) and Shirley Chisholm (1972).
 Woodhull ran a full century before Chisholm.
-She couldn’t legally vote for herself, since women’s suffrage was not ratified until the 19th Amendment in 1920.
-And on Election Day 1872, she was in jail on obscenity charges.
+She couldn’t even vote for herself, since women’s suffrage didn’t arrive until the 19th Amendment in 1920.
+And on Election Day 1872, she sat in jail on obscenity charges.

 The story is stranger than fiction.